Norton Rose Fulbright Canada LLP

 Mr. Bolitho has acted as the team lead for real estate on numerous significant mergers and acquisitions transactions.
 He acts as the team lead for real estate for a number of firm clients whose businesses involve a multitude of business sectors.

-Prior to beginning law school, he worked for four years in various areas of the commercial real estate industry in Calgary.
+Prior to beginning law school, he worked for four years in various areas of Calgary's commercial real estate industry.

 He has completed level 1 and 2 legal project management certification.